 Green Lake is also a popular stargazing site, as it is one of the few city parks open after 11:30 p.m.
-Once a month, the Seattle Astronomical Society hosts a star party at Green Lake, as well as at Paramount School Park in Shorline, weather permitting.
+Once a month, the Seattle Astronomical Society hosts a star party at Green Lake, as well as at Paramount School Park in Shoreline, weather permitting.
 Members of the Society bring telescopes for the general public to use, and enjoy sharing astronomical facts with people of all ages.

 In the South Sound, the Tacoma Astronomical Society also hosts star parties for the public at Pierce College.
 Battle Point Astronomical Association has public star parties and indoor planetarium shows on Bainbridge Island.
 If you’re headed to the Tri-Cities, the Tri-City Astronomy Club hosts public star parties from March through October.

-Brie Hawkins, local weather enthusiast and photographer, also recommends Lighthouse Park in Mukilteo for urban stargazing.
-Some of her favorite spots away from the city include the Diablo Lake and Washington Pass Overlooks along Highway 20 in the North Cascades.
+Brie Hawkins, a local weather enthusiast and photographer, also recommends Lighthouse Park in Mukilteo for urban stargazing.
+Some of her favorite spots away from the city include the Diablo Lake and Washington Pass overlooks along Highway 20 in the North Cascades.
 These places are open at night and have toilets available.
 You can find camping at Newhalem or Colonial Creek near Diablo Lake or Lone Fir, Klipchuck or Early Winters campgrounds near Washington Pass.

 A quick, accessible spot outside the city but not far, especially from Eastside locales, is Rattlesnake Lake in North Bend (park outside the gate so your car doesn’t get locked inside after they close).